Moesif/express-gateway-plugin-moesif/README.md

 This plugin is a simple wrapper around the [moesif-express](https://www.moesif.com/docs/server-integration/express/) middleware.

 Since Express Gateway's configuration is designed to be declarative, some of the options from moesif-express that require a function are not ported over.
-We'll do so at future.
+We'll do so in the future.

-If you need to use additional options, the easiest way is to fork this repo and  add your required options to the `middlewareCreator.js` file.
+In the mean time, if you need to use additional options, the easiest way is to fork this repo and add your required options to the `middlewareCreator.js` file.